 Most of the court cases, not included in the 15 non-family cases mentioned above, involved years and years of appearances having to do with Moses estate settlement which was finally settled in 1837, 24 years after Moses’s death.
 George, the eldest son, was 74 years old when his father’s estate was settled and he immediately deeded his portion of the land to Susannah.

-This family battled over land and inheritance for generations, beginning in 1813 with Moses death, followed by George’s children and then Susannah’s and continuing into the present generations whose parents were still involved with that land until the county took the land by imminent domain.
-At least one person refused to sell the land and instead has a ‘long term lease”, although what they think they’ll do with a stinky landfill is beyond me.
+This family battled over land and inheritance for generations, beginning in 1813 with Moses’ death, followed by George’s children and then Susannah’s and continuing into the present generations whose parents were still involved with that land until the county took the land by eminent domain.
+At least one person refused to sell the land and instead has a ‘long-term lease”, although what they think they’ll do with a stinky landfill is beyond me.
 I suspect it was a matter of principle.

-When I visited Halifax County, two elderly living cousins, Doug and Shirley, remembered the land from their childhood.
-Shirley told me that the original home burned in about 1933, complete with all of the family photos, Bibles, etc. She remembers that someone on the school bus told her that her grandparents house burned the night before.
+When I visited Halifax County, two elderly living cousins, Doug and Shirley, both now deceased, remembered the land from their childhood.
+Shirley told me that the original home burned in about 1933, complete with all of the family photos, Bibles, etc. She remembers that someone on the school bus told her that her grandparents’ house burned the night before.

 The man who bulldozed the property after the city purchased it told me there were 3 houses “back there,” all “farm type” homes.
 Apparently the first home built was a log cabin, probably about 1782 when the family first arrived from Amelia County, and it was later used for the young couples after they were first married.